softwaremill/scalar-conf-website/README.md

   npm install -g grunt-cli
 ```

 This will install grunt command globally and make it available.
+Sudo may be required (`sudo npm install -g grunt-cli`).

 **NOTE: All described above you need to do only once - when you try to run project for the first time.
 Any next time you'll have everything installed already, so you just need to proceed to development.**